ronaldteo/First-Webscrap/README.md

 ## Review

 - Code is available in Jupyter notebook file named `Scraping Reviews and Ratings.ipynb`
-- CSV is generated for the scraped date named `scrap_date.csv`
+- CSV is generated for the scraped data named `scrap_date.csv`